Natural Health

 Energy Drink May Hold Key to Alzheimer's Treatment about undefined

 The market for energy drinks has exploded in the last decade.
 Promoted by sports stars, these drinks are said to not merely boost energy, but improve physical function and supply mental focus, too.
 The leading brand may even "give you wings," their marketing tells us.
 Whether these caffeinated beverages do any of these things is debatable.
-In fact, there are a number of instances of serious heart health damage from overconsumption of energy drinks.
+In fact, there are several instances of serious heart health damage from overconsumption of energy drinks.
 But regardless of your opinion of them, they do contain one nutrient which might actually help stave off Alzheimer's.
 It’s an odd story…here we go...
 Energy drinks contain the amino acid taurine.
 Taurine is unlike other amino acids in the body, because it isn't used to build protein.
 It’s actually an amino sulfonic (sulfur-containing) acid; a molecular compound with other important roles.

-Energizes Muscle Tissues and Brain Cells
+Taurine Energizes Muscle Tissues and Brain Cells

 Taurine Supports Healthy Brain Cell Communication